yukun-dong/how-to/AAD-Manifest-Introduction.md

 ## AAD manifest in VSCode Teams Toolkit extension

 When create App using Teams Toolkit with SSO support, or after adding SSO support in a non-SSO project, AAD manifest template will be added to `templates\appPackage\aad.template.json`.
-Extension will use this AAD manifest template file to create/update AAD application for these scenario:
+Extension will use this AAD manifest template file to create/update AAD application for these scenarios:

 ### AAD manifest lifecycle in F5 local debug command

-1. Read `state.local.json` file to check whether AAD application for local debug has already been created, if yes then use the existing AAD application instead of create a new one.
+1. Read `state.local.json` file to check whether AAD application for local debug has already been created, if yes then use the existing AAD application instead of creating new one.

 1. If need to create a new AAD application, extension will create it using AAD manifest template file, and for some properties which required additional context (such as `replyUrls` property need to know current local debug endpoint), it will ignore it during this creating stage.